This article is derived from the RStudio Package Manager administration guide.

 # Confirm sources exist: rspm list sources; # should have: prod-internal-src, cran # Create repository: rspm create repo --name=prod --description='Production R packages from CRAN and our local packages' # Subscribe the repository to the sources: rspm subscribe --repo=prod --source=prod-internal-src; rspm subscribe --repo=prod --source=cran

 In the final step, the order of subscriptions is important.
 Packages from the local source will be favored if there are conflicts.
-See Section 14.3.2 of the admin guide for details on how conflicts are resolved.
+See Repositories with Multiple Sources for details on how conflicts are resolved.

 Supplementing CRAN with Bleeding Edge Packages from GitHub